 - Adopted and implemented the Math Envision 2.0 resource.

-- Fully implemented a new Middle School schedule with all core subject areas offered daily
+- Middle School schedule with all core subject areas offered daily

 - Developed Literacy and Math Intervention classes to support struggling students